Ver. 17.0

 b.
 Vowel and Consonant Length

-o Box 8 - Nature of Consonant and Vowel Length
+Box 10 - Nature of Consonant and Vowel Length

-o Box 9 - Were Vowel Quantity Phonemic in Biblical Hebrew?
+Box 11 - Were Vowel Quantity and Consonant Quantity Phonemic in Biblical Hebrew?

-o Table 8 - Distinctive Vowel Length and Syllable Type in EBHP and their Reflex in TH
+Table 6 - Distinctive Vowel Length and Syllable Type in EBHP and their Reflex in TH

-o Table 9 - Phonemic Status of Vowel and Consonant Length and Quality and of Word Stress over the History of the Hebrew Language
+Table 7 - Phonemic Status of Vowel and Consonant Length and Quality and of Word Stress over the History of the Hebrew Language

-o Table 10 - Phonemic Status of Vowel and Consonant Length in Biblical, Tiberian and Israeli Hebrew
+Table 8 - Phonemic Status of Vowel and Phonetic Realization of Vowel and Consonant Length in EBHP, TH and BHIH

 c.
 Consonental Phonemes

-o Box 13 - Consonantal Polyphony in Biblical Hebrew
+Box 14 - Consonantal Polyphony in Biblical Hebrew

-o Table 12 - Consonantal Minimal Pairs in Biblical Hebrew No Longer Valid in Later Hebrew
+Table 11 - Consonantal Minimal Pairs in Biblical Hebrew No Longer Valid in Later Hebrew

-o Table 13 - Voiced, Voiceless and Emphatic Consonants in Biblical Hebrew
+Table 12 - Voiced, Voiceless and Emphatic Consonants in Biblical Hebrew

-o Table 14 - Proto-Semitic Phonemes (Consonants) Exhibiting Sound Shifts in Hebrew and Their Equivalents in Aramaic and Classical Arabic
+Table 13 - Proto-Semitic Phonemes (Consonants) Exhibiting Sound Shifts in Hebrew and Their Equivalents in Aramaic and Classical Arabic

-o Table 15 - Biblical Hebrew Phonemes (Consonants) of Multiple Origin and their Equivalents in Proto-Semitic, Classical Arabic, Aramaic and Ugaritic
+Table 14 - Biblical Hebrew Phonemes (Consonants) of Multiple Origin and their Equivalents in Proto-Semitic, Classical Arabic, Aramaic and Ugaritic

 d.
 Vowel Phonemes